 Just Dance 2019 is a sleek entry to the franchise that does exactly what it says on the tin.
-The series has been running for years now with very few changes, so Just Dance 2018 will do just as good a job of getting people on their feet.
+The series has been running for years now with very few changes, so Just Dance 2018 or Just Dance 2020 will do just as good a job of getting people on their feet.
 The gameplay itself is just as precise and enjoyable as it always has been and anybody with a smartphone can dance along by using Ubisoft's controller app.
 Little touches like having the Joy-Con’s HD Rumble pulsate to the beat make the Switch version particularly appetising, and if you pay for the subscription, there's a vast array of tracks to strut your funky stuff to.
 Get down Saturday night, indeed.

 Runbow is a great example of a party game that can cater to solo and multiplayer preferences alike, and almost certainly deserves a cheeky purchase on Switch.
 It's a party platforming game where the background regularly cycles through different colours, and all platforms that match this colour will disappear until it changes again.
 It's great fun, with presentation to die for, and unlocking Nindie heroes through a really nicely put together adventure mode is the icing on the cake.
 However, the real beauty of Runbow as a multiplayer party game is that it supports up to 8 players, so the more the merrier (provided you've got the requisite number of controllers).